Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Experiments

 To explain the observations regarding tokenization stability and the varying impact of concatenation-based data augmentation, we evaluate the token usage statistics presented in Table~\ref{tab:token_usage}.

-In the absence of concatenation-based data augmentation, the Bigram tokenizer exhibits significantly lower single-character usage (42.98\%) compared to \ac{BPE} (47.58\%) and Unigram (51.43\%).
-Given that the maximum length of Bigram tokens is strictly limited to 2, this preference suggests that the model favors the consistent, simple structure of short tokens over variable-length and potentially complex tokens.
+In the absence of concatenation-based data augmentation, the Bigram tokenizer exhibits lower single-character usage (42.98\,\%) compared to \ac{BPE} (47.58\,\%) and Unigram (51.43\,\%).
+Because Bigram tokens are limited to a maximum length of two characters, this preference suggests that the model favors the consistent, simple structure of short tokens over variable-length and potentially complex tokens.

 Additionally, the Unigram tokenizer relies more on single-character tokens than \ac{BPE} across all settings.
-Although Unigram is a top-down method capable of generating long, complex tokens, this high fallback rate implies greater flexibility.
-This mechanism likely explains why Unigram performs better and more stably than the bottom-up \ac{BPE} approach; it can revert to character-level recognition when confidence in complex tokens is low, thereby avoiding the overfitting issues observed with \ac{BPE}.
+Although Unigram is a top-down method capable of generating long, complex tokens, these tokens appear to be more difficult for the recognition model to learn reliably.
+As a result, the model is less likely to predict long Unigram tokens and instead falls back to shorter, often single-character, tokens.
+This fallback behavior likely explains why Unigram performs more robustly than the bottom-up \ac{BPE} approach, as it can recover through character-level recognition rather than overcommitting to poorly learned long tokens, thereby avoiding the severe failures observed with \ac{BPE}.

 The introduction of concatenation consistently encourages the usage of single-character tokens across all models.
-This shift elucidates the divergent impact of concatenation-based data augmentation.
+This shift helps explain the divergent impact of concatenation-based data augmentation.
 On the \ac{WD} split, where character distribution shifts occur, relying on robust character-level recognition is advantageous, leading to performance gains.
 Conversely, on the \ac{WI} split, where distributions are matched, reverting to single characters causes the model to lose the benefit of learned structural information, resulting in performance degradation.